Flowminder/FlowKit/docs/source/administrator/deployment.md

 By default, FlowDB will create and attach a docker volume that contains all data.
 In some cases, this will be sufficient for use.

-However, you will often wish to set up bind mounts to hold the data and allow FlowDB to consume new data.
+However, you will often wish to set up bind mounts to hold the data, allow access to the postgres logs, and allow FlowDB to consume new data.
 To avoid sticky situations with permissions, you will want to specify the uid and gid that FlowDB runs with to match an existing user on the host system.

 Adding a bind mount using `docker-compose` is simple: